barunio/barunio.github.com/_posts/2012-12-13-anarchy_in_software.md

 between the situation of a child, and an inexperienced adult.
 One may say that following a certain discipline is usually the most effective way to master an art, and one individual may certainly suggest to another that following that discipline might be beneficial to them.
-However, it is incubment upon the individual who requires instruction to decide to relinquish control--no other may take that control from them.
+However, it is incumbent upon the individual who requires instruction to decide to relinquish control--no other may take that control from them.